Disease control as an optimization problem: Optimization over continuous measures for disease control

-Our starting point is an ordinary differential equation of the form \be \frac{dx^i}{dt} = G^i(t,\bm{x};\bm{\mu}); i=1,...,m. \ee The entries of vector $x$ represent the occupations of the different compartments of a disease model\footnote{In the case of adaptive policies, some of such entries might also represent the components of the \emph{cell state} $\bm{\theta}$ \cite{LSTM}, i.e., the internal variables used by the government to keep track of the evolution of the disease and guide future government interventions.}. $\bm{\mu}\in \R^n$ represents a parametrization of the effects of a given policy.
-In the examples of the main text, $\bm{\mu}=\{\tilde{s}_k\}_k$ or $\bm{\mu}=\{\tilde{s}_k\}_k\cup \{\lambda_k\}_k$.
-Call $\bm{x}(t;\bar{\bm{\mu}},\bm{x}_0)$ the solution of Eq. (\ref{original}) with initial conditions $\bm{x}(0)=\bm{x}_0$ and $\bm{\mu}=\bar{\bm{\mu}}$.
+In this section, we explain how to apply the gradient method to optimize over continuous classes of government interventions.
+Our starting point is an ordinary differential equation of the form \be \frac{dx^i}{dt} = G^i(t,\bm{x};\bm{\mu}); \quad i=1,...,m. \ee The entries of vector $x$ represent the occupations of the different compartments of a disease model.
+In the case of adaptive policies, some of such entries might also represent the components of the \emph{cell state} $\bm{\theta}$ \cite{LSTM}, i.e., the internal variables used by the government to keep track of the evolution of the disease and guide future government interventions. $\bm{\mu}\in \R^n$ represents a parametrization of the effects of a given policy.
+Let $\bm{x}(t;\bar{\bm{\mu}},\bm{x}_0)$ be the solution of Eq. (\ref{original}) with initial conditions $\bm{x}(0)=\bm{x}_0$ and $\bm{\mu}=\bar{\bm{\mu}}$.

 Given the set $M\subset \R^n$, we consider the problem of finding the parameters $\bm{\mu}^\star\in M$ such that $\bm{x}(t;\bm{\mu}^\star,\bm{x}_0)$ minimizes a given functional $A$.
-This functional defines how we wish to control the disease and what for: it might represent the number and duration of lockdown, etc. For the time being, let us assume this functional to be of the form \be A(\bm{\mu},\bm{x}_0) =\int_{t_0}^{t_f} dt {\cal L}(t, \bm{\mu}, \bm{x}(t;\bm{\mu},\bm{x}_0)). \ee Note that we are assuming to know the initial conditions $\bm{x}_0$ with precision.
-We will relax this requirement by the end of the section.
+This functional defines the means by which we wish to control the disease: it might represent the number and duration of lockdown, etc. For the time being, let us assume this functional to be of the form